Korean Air Flight 803: Aftermath

 After the accident, Flight 803's captain Kim Ho-jung was quoted as saying - "The airport was shrouded in dense fog and visibility was poor when I approached.
 I lost contact with the control tower for 15 minutes before the crash."
-Libya's official news agency JANA reported that a Soviet airliner one hour before Flight 803 had rerouted to Malta rather than land in the fog.
-Also, the instrument landing system at Tripoli International Airport wasn't working at the time of the accident.
+Libya's official news agency, JANA, reported that one hour earlier, a Soviet aircraft had diverted to Malta rather than land in the fog.
+Additionally, the instrument landing system at Tripoli International Airport was inoperable at the time of the accident.

-A Libyan court found the captain and first officer guilty of neglect in December 1990.
-They were given prison sentences of two years and eighteen months respectively.
+A Libyan court found the captain, first officer and flight engineer guilty of neglect in December 1990.
+They were given prison sentences of two years, eighteen months, and one year respectively.
 In the case of the first officer the sentence was suspended.

 Investigation

 At the direction of the Libyan authorities, French specialists were invited to investigate the causes of the accident.
 The flight recorders were sent to France.
 American representatives, including the aircraft manufacturer, were not allowed into Libya at the time.